 In these types of franchise agreements look for how conflicts between franchisees are resolved.
 A customer doesn’t care whether this tax service franchise did the work or that tax service franchise did the return.
 He may be addressing his concern with you.
 What are the tools and procedures franchise organizations use to arbitrate conflicts?

 The geographical, protected or exclusive territory clause is your chance to protect future income.
 You do this by focusing on the customer base.
-Think about where they will come from and how to protect yourself from the Franchiser carving out opportunities for them to take away sales from you.
+Think about where they will come from and how to protect yourself from the Franchisor carving out opportunities for them to take away sales from you.
 Use the methods I identified above to protect your customer base.
-Knowledge is Power.
+Act on Knowledge.